 Use of Benicar and other ARB medications has been linked to a side effect which may cause birth defects in women who use the medication while pregnant.
-The FDA has required that information regarding the side effect be printed as a black box or boxed statement at the top of prescribing information for Benicar and other products containing olmesartan.
+The FDA has required that information regarding the side effect be printed as a black box warning at the top of prescribing information for Benicar and other products containing olmesartan.
 Benicar’s black box warning states that olmesartan may cause injury and death to the developing fetus due to action on the renin-angiotensin system.

 The medication is only approved to treat children and adults over the age of 6 years old and should not be used in those younger than 1 year of age due to possibility of harm on developing kidneys and organs.